-Hard Area Hard Area Step 4 Step 6 Infiltrated on the Infiltration Testing Groundwater Monitoring Characterization Groundwater Project Site Minimum Number Туре MinimumDuration &Number of WellsFrequency of Infiltration Receptor Mounding & Seepage Analysis < 1 acre Sites subject to MR #1-5 (only) For bioretention and permeable pavement facilities, at least 1 per 5,000 ft2 of BMP infiltration surface area or at least one per 200 lineal feet (in no case less than one per facility).
-1, unless groundwater proven to be > 10 feet below base of proposed facility Throughout 1 wet season Recommended when seasonal high groundwater level is < 10 feet below facility base ^d ≥ 1 acre Sites subject to MR #1-9For bioretention, permeable pavement and infiltration basins, at least 1 per 5,000 ft2 of BMP infiltration surface area (in no case less than two per facility).For bioretention swales, linear permeable pavement installations, and infiltration trenches, at least one per 200 feet of trench length (in no case less than two per trench).
-Small or Large PIT ^b 1 to 3 ° Monthly for at least 1 year ^c Required Required ^e
+Hard Area Step 4 Step 6 Infiltrated Infiltration Testing Groundwater Moni toring Characterization Groundwater Project Site Minimum Number Туре Minimum Number of Wells Duration & Frequency of Infiltration Receptor Mounding & Seepage Analysis < 1 acre Sites subject to MR #1-5 (only) For bioretention and permeable pavement facilities, at least 1 per 5,000 ft2 of BMP infiltration surface area or at least one per 200 lineal feet (in no case less than one per facility).
+1, unless groundwater proven to be > 10 feet below base of proposed facility Throughout 1 wet season Recommended when seasonal high groundwater level is < 10 feet below facility base ^d ≥ 1 acre Sites subject to MR #1-9 For bioretention, permeable pavement and infiltration basins, at least 1 per 5,000 ft2 of BMP infiltration surface area (in no case less than two per facility).
+For bioretention swales, linear permeable pavement installations, and infiltration trenches, at least one per 200 feet of trench length (in no case Small or Large PIT ^b 1 to 3 ° Monthly for at least 1 year ^c Required Required ^e